ionTea/kattis_submit/README.md

 The program output is not optimized for Windows atm.

 # Setup
 Make sure that you have python 2.7 installed, as well as pip.
 I also rely on a library called lxml, that is used to parse the HTML.
-Some people have had truble installing this package (OSX).
+To install lxml, open your teminal and type: pip install lxml Some people have had truble installing this package (OSX).
 See issue#4.

 Download this script to your home folder, or wherever you want it to be.
 Go to: https://kth.kattis.com/help/submit and download your config file, and place it in the same folder as the script.